Retail Point-of-Sale Analytics Software Solutions

 With VELOCITY® retail pos analytics reports, our client tracks sales and inventories of their product to retailers.
 This allows them to determine margins of error and calculate the level of “shrink” due to theft or damaged goods.
 That information enables them to negotiate this variable into their margins with their customers or improve product location in their stores.

 Serving in an advisory role as category manager for Wal-Mart and Target, our client – a global toy supplier – is responsible for the reporting of entire categories, including competitors’ products.
 With VELOCITY®, our client loaded planograms by store and calculated productivity indicators to determine which products generate the most sales per foot, how they are trending and the impact of planogram sizes.
 This capability allows our client to identify which products are carried at which stores and which ones to add or drop.

 CPFR (Collaborative, Planning, Forecasting and Replenishment)

 An internal tracking system used by our global CPG client bogged down, so the company turned to VELOCITY® to work out the processes.
-On a daily basis, our client was able to download product pricing, sales, replenishment and forecasting information into VELOCITY®, which tracked the causes of forecast, replenishment, inventory and sales issues.
-Alerts were then issued each day informing our customers what issues needed to be fixed.
+On a daily basis, our client was able to download product pricing, sales, replenishment and forecasting information into VELOCITY®’s retail demand signal repository and pos analytics reporting platform, which tracked the causes of forecast, replenishment, inventory and sales issues.
+Alerts were then issued each day informing our customers of issues which needed to be fixed.
 Once the system was optimized, our client enjoyed an 8 percent increase in sales at Wal-Mart.

 Same Store Sales Analytics